Shaz0504/cybersecurity-projects/network-security-lab/README.md

-# Network Security: Firewall and IDS Configuration – Module 11 Project
+# Network Security: Firewall and IDS Configuration

 This project simulates a hands-on network security engagement using firewall management, Snort rule analysis, and Security Onion.
 It was developed as part of a cybersecurity bootcamp and is structured to reflect the responsibilities of a junior SOC or security administrator.